santipabWannakiri/spring-boot-centralized-logging-aop/README.md

 ## Aspect-Oriented Programming (AOP)
 To address these concerns, we can consider using Aspect-Oriented Programming (AOP) in conjunction with Spring AOP and SLF4J.\
-AOP allows to modularize cross-cutting concerns.
-`Simply put we are going to create centralize logging.`
+AOP allows for the modularization of cross-cutting concerns. `Simply put, we are going to centralize logging.`